sbrcode/Tic-Tac-Toe-Game/README.md

-## Play tic tac toe game after cloning it here !
+## play Tic Tac Toe after cloning it on your machine !

 `cd Tic-Tac-Toe-Game`